VisionDepth/VisionDepth3D/README.md

 ## Pulfrich Effect Explained
-- **How to Use the Pulfrich Effect in Your Program** The Pulfrich effect in your program creates a dynamic 3D experience by introducing a temporal delay between the left and right views, simulating depth perception based on motion.
+- **How to Use the Pulfrich Effect in Your Program** -- The Pulfrich effect in your program creates a dynamic 3D experience by introducing a temporal delay between the left and right views, simulating depth perception based on motion.
 Here's how to use it effectively:

 - **Enable Pulfrich Effect**:

 The effect is automatically applied when generating Half-SBS 3D videos.
 It works by blending current and delayed frames to enhance depth perception during motion.

--**Adjust Blend Factor**:
+-- **Adjust Blend Factor**:
--- **Use the Blend Factor slider or parameter to control the intensity of the Pulfrich effect**.
+-- Use the Blend Factor slider or parameter to control the intensity of the Pulfrich effect.
 -- Higher values increase the blending between delayed and current frames, while lower values reduce it.

 - **Scene Change Handling**: